Andranik: Public image

 Andranik was considered a hero during his lifetime.
 The Literary Digest described Andranik in 1920 as "the Armenian's Robin Hood, Garibaldi, and Washington, all in one."
 The Independent wrote that he is "worshiped by his countrymen for his heroic fighting in their defense against the Turks."
-Andranik was praised by the noted Armenian writer Hovhannes Tumanyan, while Armenian Bolshevik Anastas Mikoyan wrote in his memoirs that "the name Andranik was surrounded by halo of glory."
-Gerard Libaridian described Andranik as the "most famous of the Armenian guerrilla fighters, although not necessarily the most important.
-He represented the emerging new image of the Armenian who could fight."
+Andranik was praised by the noted Armenian writer Hovhannes Tumanyan, while Armenian Bolshevik Anastas Mikoyan once wrote that "the name of Andranik was surrounded by an aura of glory."